(OCTOBER 19, 2014) Last week a tweet caught my eye. This morning I had time to check into it.

 (SEPTEMBER 1, 2014) Today Mayor Eric Garcetti officially announced his plans to raise the minimum wage for all of Los Angeles.

-Union boss Maria Elena Durazo, U.S. Congresswoman Karen Bass and seven L.A.
-Councilmembers bored a crowd at Martin Luther King, Jr. Park that was forced into attendance by mostly unions and nonprofits.
+Businessman Eli Broad, AFL-CIO leader Maria Elena Durazo, U.S. Congresswoman Karen Bass and seven L.A.
+Councilmembers bored a crowd at Martin Luther King, Jr. Park.

 THE SMOKING GUN: Councilman Gil Cedillo said the minimum wage should be raised so poor people in his district can buy coffee at Starbucks.